biiiiiigmonster/laravel-clearable/README.md

 }
 ```
 Once the `clearQueue` has been declared, the `posts`'s clear behavior will be executed using the queue, reducing the serial pressure.
-> Tips: You can also set it as a string `protected $clearQueue = 'queue-name';`，which will run in the named queue
+> Tips: You can also set it as a string `protected $clearQueue = 'queue-name';`, which will run in the named queue.

 ### Clearing At Runtime
 At runtime, you may instruct a model instance to using the `clear` or `setClears` method just like